 "No!
 Bad mousey!
 No biting Mama's money.
 Put it down, put it down now."

-The rat suddenly tore the note apart.
+The rat tore the note apart in one smooth motion.

 Father's salary as a Sergeant First Class was enough for three people, not for five.
 So ever since I moved in with Ichigo I had been using the money in my savings account to supplement his income.